 However, it’s vital to realize that sometimes sex discrimination is acceptable if a particular sex is necessary for the job.
 For example, a playwright might be casting the role of a father in a play, so they can only consider hiring men.
 But if a job is gender-neutral, the employer cannot use a person’s sex against them.

-The Supreme Court has recently decided that Title VII, the federal civil rights anti-discrimination law, protects sexual orientation and gender identity.
+In the landmark 2020 case, Bostock v.
+Clayton County, the U.S. Supreme Court ruled that Title VII, the federal civil rights anti-discrimination law, protects sexual orientation and gender identity.
 Many states have already prohibited this discrimination, but now protection extends nationwide.